 - A new applicant whose product(s) do not have such Certification will be expected to obtain it within a maximum period of 12 months, before membership will be approved.
 Beyond 12 months and the applicant will need to reapply and be reaudited.

 - Must complete an LRWA product audit annually to be enable entry onto the LRWA product register

 - Must be able to provide a guarantee or product warranty for a minimum of 10 years for any LRWA registered liquid waterproofing system

 - Must have a system of recorded quality assurance procedures (eg inspections) in place for works using LRWA registered liquid waterproofing systems that are appropriate to the guarantees being offered

 - Must have in place competent, trained technical staff both office based and in the field The applicant must provide training in the installation of all LRWA registered liquid waterproofing systems at a dedicated training facility, not on a construction site, and must operate and maintain a register of trained specialist contractors

 - Must provide Application Guidelines that are suitable for UK conditions and construction practices, and which are in-keeping with the Guidance Notes and Codes of Practice published by the Association

 - Must operate a UK based office, staffed by competent person/s.

 - Must operate a documented Complaints Procedure

-Applications are to be completed in writing (online) via our website.
+Applications are to be completed in writing via this form.
+Send to firstname.lastname@example.org.
 Upon receipt of an application an invoice will be issued for the application deposit which is £250 to cover the cost of an audit.
 Upon receipt of payment, LRWA will arrange to inspect the applicant’s office to establish compliance with the above criteria.
 If the applicant complies with criteria an invoice is issued for subscription fee (pro rata) minus the application deposit.